-A day after installing the Windows10 Technical Preview I have nothing but nice things to say about it!
+With one whole day of using, playing and tinkering with the new Windows10 Technical Preview – I have nothing but nice things to say about it.
+It’s great(ish) 🙂

 Well… that is not quite accurate as I have hit one or two niggling problems… but here is the solution to the main finger biter: